 A fantastic thought which is unfortunately far from reality.
 What if we had to make sure that the General Theory of Relativity (GTR) rather than being an exclusive domain of some of the finest minds, is accessible to everyone?
 It is true that the mathematical machinery behind GTR is formidable, but once the concepts behind the Special Theory of Relativity (STR) and GTR are comprehended, it is very difficult to go back to the conventional mode of thinking.
 If all of us could appreciate just the difference between the inertial and non-inertial frames if nothing else.

 So may be we can try to develop simplified ideas for everyone, which allow us to look at things around us just a little differently.
 We have to keep in mind that we will be addressing a layman audience rather than specialists.
 People who are not necessarily physicists, but ordinary Joe's like us, accountants, lawyers, engineers, doctors, businessmen, programmers, carpenters, farmers, housewives, children and so on.
-People who rely more on common sense and who are truly interested in understanding the magic of science and how to incorporate the magic in their daily lives, but they can not because science is not accessible.
+People who rely more on common sense and who are truly interested in understanding the magic of science and how to incorporate this magic in their daily lives, but they can not because science is not accessible.

 One problem we encounter immediately, is the mathematics required to understand even the most basic of the concepts in the advanced areas of physics such as Quantum Field Theory or String Theory.
 It takes years of rigorous training for a theoretical or experimental physicist to achieve a minimal proficiency.
 But those of us not in the field, the magic is limited to popular-level books written by well-meaning physicists or Star-Trek episodes.
 But does it have to be this way?